-This is an all-vegan menu and the dishes are inventive without being challenging.
+At Bad Hombres, the menu is all-vegan and the dishes are inventive without being challenging.
 Take the cauliflower.
-Featuring seaweed salt, cashew cream, salsa verde, coriander, crispy shallots and Chinese pancakes, it’s been the most popular dish since the restaurant’s pre-vegan days, and for good reason.
+Featuring a herby salt, cashew cream, salsa verde, coriander, onion served with corn tortillas on the side, it’s been the most popular dish since the restaurant’s pre-vegan days, and for good reason.

 The ’80s-inspired playlist creates a party vibe, and the combination of bright red tables and dim lighting eliminates any potential for a successful Instagram shot, instead encouraging good-old-fashioned conversation.

 Gift the experience of Australia's

 best restaurants, cafes and bars